ghuntley/bandcamp-api-docs/Encoding.md

 There are (as of the time of publishing) 8 available encoding formats from Bandcamp's download menu.

-In ascending order of relative size:
+In ascending order of (estimated) size:

 | Encoding |           Full Name           | Open Source | Lossless | API Representation |
 |:--------:|:-----------------------------:|:-----------:|:--------:|:------------------:|